Substra/substra-documentation/docs/source/get_started/overview.rst

 Connect has four user interfaces:
     * **Substra**: a low-evel python library (also called SDK).
 Substra is used to create datasets, algorithms and machine learning tasks on the platform.
-    * **Connectlib**: a high-level federated learning python library.
-Connectlib is used to quickly run complex federated leraning experiments at scale.
+    * **Substrafl**: a high-level federated learning python library.
+Substrafl is used to quickly run complex federated leraning experiments at scale.
     * a CLI - Command Line Interface
     * a web interface